100 Notable alumni of

 -

-Samuel Studdiford Stratton was an American Democratic political figure in Upstate New York.
-He is notable for his service as Mayor of Schenectady, and his 30-year career as a member of the United States House of Representatives.
+Samuel Studdiford Stratton was an American politician who was a member of the Democratic Party.
+He is notable for his service as Mayor of Schenectady, and his 30-year career as a member of the United States House of Representatives from New York.

 -